-Next, we will define all the attributes for our workflow.
+Next we will define all the attributes for our workflow.
 The attributes for the position request workflow are pictured below.
-Make note of the different field types for these attributes, as this workflow uses several of them.

 Workflow Activities

 Finally, we'll define the activities and actions for our workflow.
 The activities for this workflow are shown below.
 Note how the Initial Entry activity is in green.
 This means that it's configured to activate when the workflow is initially activated.